ziqing-yan/ziqing-yan.github.io/_pages/about.md

     <strong>Households in Motion: Co-location Frictions and Gender Inequality</strong>
 <div style="margin-top: 3px;">
     <a href="http://ziqing-yan.github.io/files/Yan_Ziqing_JMP_HHSearch.pdf" target="_blank" rel="noopener noreferrer">[Paper]</a>,
+    <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5664530" target="_blank" rel="noopener noreferrer">[SSRN]</a>,
     <em>Job Market Paper</em>.
 </div>
     <details style="margin-top: 2px;">
       <summary style="cursor: pointer;">Abstract</summary>
       <p style="margin-top: 5px;">
         This paper studies how co-location frictions&mdash;constraints that arise when accepting a job in another location induces job interruptions for the spouse&mdash;shape migration decisions and contribute to gender inequality in the labor market.
 Using data on displaced workers, I show that household migration responses are almost three times larger after a husband’s job loss than after a wife’s.
 Movers experience smaller earnings losses than stayers, but these gains accrue disproportionately to men, widening gender gaps.
-To quantify the effect of co-location frictions, I develop and estimate a two-location household search model that incorporates spatial search frictions, gender-specific offer distributions and arrival rates, and unequal weighting of spousal earnings.
+To quantify the effect of co-location frictions, I develop and estimate a two-location household search model that incorporates spatial search frictions, gender-specific offer distributions and arrival rates, and unequal weighting of spousal earnings in household flow utility.
 The estimates imply that co-location frictions account for roughly half of the gender employment gap and 8.6 percent of the gender wage gap for dual-earner couples.
 Counterfactual simulations highlight that expanding access to remote work relaxes these constraints and reduces gender gaps in both employment and wages.
       </p>
     </details>
   </li>